Landozo/LumiaExpansionPacks/OtherChanges/DedicatedStep7andSovHand.md

 ## Pre-Step 1 CoT Modification:

-The follow line after The Rule that normally just has sovhand_inst, now also has weaverchoice and gamemaster instructional variables.
+The follow line after The Rule that normally just has sovhand_inst, now also has weaverchoice_inst and gamemaster_inst instructional variables.
 Since they are all initialized to blank, only the chosen one will show up here.

 ```
 **Core Protocol:**